 Pins

-Sewing pins are super handy items to have, they will be your best friend whilst you learn how to use your sewing machine.
+Sewing pins are super handy.
+They will be your best friend when you learn how to use your sewing machine.

-You can use pins to hold paper patterns onto fabric before you start cutting out pieces.
+Pins can hold paper patterns onto fabric before cutting out pieces.
 They are commonly used for holding multiple pieces of fabric together when sewing.

-You can find cheaper packs of pins around but I recommend getting a pack of good quality ones like these sewing pins.
-The tips on them will be nice and sharp so they won’t snag your fabrics.
+You can find cheaper packs of pins around, but I recommend getting a pack of good-quality ones like these sewing pins.
+Their tips will be nice and sharp, so they won’t snag your fabrics.

-I also find the cheaper pins I have purchased in the past rust a bit and this can get onto your fabrics.
+I also find that the cheaper pins I have purchased in the past rust a bit, which can get onto your fabrics.

 Sewing pins for sewing